Introduction

 1 | grep "siblings" /proc/cpuinfo|uniq |

-Note: If the number of logic core larger than the real core number, this means CPU has open Hyper-Threading.
+Note: If the number of logical cores is larger than the number of physical cores, the CPU has Hyper-Threading enabled.

---nobuildis a option ofrunspec.runandonlyrunthey are not the option ofrunspec.
-For quick reference ofrunspec, we can refer to here.
+--nobuildis an option ofrunspec.runandonlyrunare not options ofrunspec.
+For a quick reference ofrunspec, refer to here.

 - A:

-xx.cfgwith the new MD5 value.
-In addition, also can add--nobuildto prevent spec from building again the program.
+xx.cfgwith the new one.
+You can also add--nobuildto prevent SPEC from building the program again.

 - Q: What if I did not assign

-- Q: What is the different between a "rate" and a "speed" metric?
+- Q: What is the difference between a "rate" and a "speed" metric?

 - A: Please refer to here.